zjagust/debian-server-initial-customization/README.md

 - [Home/Small Office – Debian Server](https://zacks.eu/home-small-office-debian-server/)
 - [Home/Small Office – Debian Server Initial Customization](https://zacks.eu/debian-server-initial-customization/)

+Tested on:

+- Debian 11 (Bullseye)
+- Debian 12 (Bookwork)

+**The script is suited for Debain version 11 (Bullseye) or greater.
+It will not work on older versions of Debian systems.**

 # Usage

 This scritp is intended to run on minimal installations of the Debian server systems.
 Usually those systems are as bare as they can be, and since **git** is a requirement to even get this script, it will need to be installed first.
 You can install it following the steps below: